scikit-image/scikit-image/doc/source/index.rst

         :link: user_guide/install
         :link-type: any

         New to scikit-image?
-Start with our installation guide and learn the scikit-image's key concepts.
+Start with our installation guide and scikit-image's key concepts.

     .. grid-item-card:: :octicon:`image` Examples
         :link: auto_examples/index